DonnieDice/protondrive-tauri/README.md

 That's it!
 The installer will:
 1. Detect your OS and architecture
-2. Download the latest binary
+2. Download the latest binary from GitHub Releases
 3. Save to your Downloads folder
-4. Make it executable
+4. Make it executable (Linux)
-5. Ask if you want to launch it
+5. Ask if you want to launch

+**Status**: First release coming soon via GitHub Actions

 ---

-## Manual Install
+## Current Install Methods

-If you prefer to download directly:
+While builds are being prepared, use these methods:

 ### Linux